Atlantic City International Airport: NextGen Technical Park

+The FAA earmarked the 55 acre for the technical park's development in 2021.

 Atlantic City Expressway connector

 The SJTA revealed plans for a major road improvement project that would link the airport directly to the Atlantic City Expressway, with construction beginning in 2013.
-The plan includes new ramps with two overpasses over the expressway.
+The plan included new ramps with two overpasses over the expressway.
 The road would connect Amelia Earhart Boulevard with a bridge over Airport Circle.
 Plans also call for building a service road with another overpass that would provide access to Delilah Road.
-Another project involves the installation of an overpass at the end of Amelia Earhart Boulevard next to the entrance to the FAA tech center.
+Another project involves the installation of an overpass at the end of Amelia Earhart Boulevard next to the entrance to the FAA Technical Center.
 The proposed roadway would intrude upon a small section of a mobile home park and land owned by Egg Harbor Township.
 The project was delayed due to a lack of financing.
-The 2018 Statewide Transportation Improvement Program included the direct connector, with an estimated cost of $60 million, to be built from 2019 to 2020.
+The 2018 Statewide Transportation Improvement Program included the direct connector, with an estimated cost of $60 million.

 Port Authority takeover

 In February 2011, the New Jersey Legislature authorized the Atlantic City Tourism District, which would promote continued development of tourism in the region.
 A provision included the potential transfer of operations for ACY to the Port Authority of New York and New Jersey.
 New Jersey Governor Chris Christie in March 2013 ordered a takeover of the airport's operations by the Port Authority of New York and New Jersey.
+However, the deal never went through.

+In 2019, the Atlantic County freeholders passed a resolution to have the Port Authority conduct a feasibility study to take over operations of the airport due to the airport's struggling financials.